louissalin/event_source/README.md

 ### Schema

-In the event you connect to an existing database, the EventRepository will expect the database to contain a table called "events" with the following schema:
+In the event you connect to an existing database, the EventRepository will expect the database to contain two tables called "events" and "event_versions" with the following schemas:

+table: events
 * primary key: id
 * string: name
 * string: entity_id
 * string: entity_type
 * time: created_at
 * string: data
+* integer: version

+table: event_versions
+* string: entity_type
+* string: entity_id
+* integer: version

 ## Your entities